Using Interface Classification

 Interface Classification Dimensions

-Interface classification enables an organization to quickly and efficiently assign a Connectivity Type and Network Boundary value to every interface in the network.
+Interface classification enables an organization to quickly and efficiently assign both a Connectivity Type and Network Boundary value to every interface in the network.
 As flow records are ingested into the Kentik Data Engine (KDE) they are augmented with the connectivity and boundary values for the interfaces that the flows have used.
-Incorporating these values into the flow records makes it possible for them to be represented as dimensions in queries, which enables you to create queries that segment traffic based on interface characteristics.
+Incorporating these values into the flow records makes it possible for them to be represented as dimensions in queries, which enables you to create queries that segment traffic based on specific interface characteristics.

 • Group-by dimensions (see Dimension Selectors): Set the combination of fields that define a set of traffic that can be counted (by metric) and ranked.